Radiant Solar Power Station: Construction timeline, costs and funding

 The cost of construction was budgeted at US€70 million (approx. KSh7.84 billion).
 In 2018, the European Investment Bank approved a loan of €30 million (KSh3.36 billion) towards the construction of this power station.
-The developer/owners will raise the difference of €40 million (approx. KSh4.48 billion).
+The developer/owners raised the difference of €40 million (approx. KSh4.48 billion).
 An equal loan amount was also approved for Eldosol Solar Power Station, by the same lender, on similar terms.
+This power station reached commercial commissioning in August 2021.